The Complete Guide To New York Payroll & Payroll Taxes

 Paying your employees is not the final step.
 It’s critical to maintain accurate payroll records to submit to the IRS and New York State.
 Issuing pay stubs to employees is one method, and it’s legally obligated.
 It’s also a good idea to store information electronically on a hard drive.

-New York Payroll Tax Resources
+New York Sate Payroll Tax & Business Resources